11 inch Hand-Forged Khukuri Knife 5160 Jeep Leaf Spring Blade

 Daily Care: Wipe blade with dry cloth after use; apply mineral oil weekly in humid climates

-Storage: Keep in scabbard with silica gel pack in cool, dry place (avoid leather-on-steel contact if damp)
+Storage: Moreover, keep in scabbard with silica gel pack in cool, dry place (avoid leather-on-steel contact if damp)

-Handle Maintenance: Rub with linseed oil monthly to maintain rosewood's integrity
+Handle Maintenance: Then, rub with linseed oil monthly to maintain rosewood's integrity

-Rust Removal: Use vinegar-soaked cloth for surface rust; never grind or sand the blade
+Rust Removal: In addition, use vinegar-soaked cloth for surface rust; never grind or sand the blade

 Professional Sharpening: Recommended annually by experts familiar with convex edges, Shop our best authentic khukuri.